jupyterhub/traefik-proxy/docs/source/consul.md

 5. Install **traefik**
 6. Install **consul**

-- You can find the full installation guide and examples in the [Introduction section](install.html#traefik-proxy-installation)
+- You can find the full installation guide and examples in the [installation section](install)

 ## How-To enable TraefikConsulProxy